 Nonetheless, Giving Tuesday’s importance shouldn’t be overstated.
 This year’s estimated $200 million charitable haul may sound significant, but it is tiny compared with the estimated $5 billion consumers spent on Black Friday, never mind the entire holiday season.
-And Giving Tuesday is not on its own significantly boosting overall charitable giving in the United States, which remains just a tick over two percent of the gross domestic product.
+And Giving Tuesday is not, on its own, significantly boosting overall charitable giving in the United States, which remains just a tick higher than 2 percent of the gross domestic product.
 It also can’t disguise the fact that many people are giving less to charity than in the past.
-When the Institute for Policy Studies, a left-leaning think tank, studied the issue, it discovered that while those with six-figure incomes and higher upped their charitable donations over the past decade, households with less money coming in cut their giving by about a third, something the researchers mainly attributed to “economic inequality and insecurity.”
+When the Institute for Policy Studies, a left-leaning think tank, studied the issue, it discovered that although those with six-figure incomes and higher upped their charitable donations over the past decade, households with less money coming in cut their giving by about a third, something the researchers mainly attributed to “economic inequality and insecurity.”

 However, in the longer run, it’s possible Giving Tuesday could help counter (but probably won’t reverse) these trends and raise overall giving.
 The majority of the day’s donations are made by “small-dollar” donors, as they are known in the philanthropic sector.
 According to the day’s backers, the mean donation made on Giving Tuesday in 2016 was for $107.69.
 “We are placing a particular investment in what we might call everyday givers,” Curran says.